AhmedNazeerr/Viral-Feed-Mern-React-Native-App/README.md

 # Mern_React-Native-Teacher-Student-Crm
  ## If you want to purchase the fully developed app, you can visit (https://wwww.cipherhives.com)
-  ## we'll give you a demo, and will pulish it for you of app and play store
+    we'll give you a demo, and will pulish it for you on App(ios) and play(andorid) store as well

-List of Features
+## List of Features
 The list of features:
 1) The user can log in and out using their university account with the aid of this program.
 2) With the use of this software, students can schedule meetings with certain professors and instructors for connected courses for a given time and date.